EremesNG/OutwardBetterInventory/README.md

 - **Send to Host Stash**: Enables or disables the Send to Host's Stash action.
 - **Send to Other Player**: Enables or disables the Send to Other Player action.
 - **Send to Other Player max distance**: Sets the maximum distance for the Send to Other Player action (in metres).
 Default is 10.
-- **Show item silver value**: Shows or hides item silver value (base price) in the inventory.
-Note that this is usually higher than sell price.
+- **Show item silver value**: Shows or hides item silver value in the inventory.
 Default is off.
+- **Show item silver value TYPE**: Select the item price type to display in inventory.
+Base Value(Usually buy value) or Sell Value.
+Default is Sell Value.

 ## Planned features:
 - Drag and drop items and skills onto quickslots to assign